theLaborInVain/kdm-manager-api/README.md

 ## Deploy

-In order to deploy, **perform the steps above under _Install_ first**, then navigate to the project's root directory and run the `install.sh` script as the root user:
+In order to deploy, **perform the steps above under _Installation instructions_ first**, then navigate to the project's root directory and run the `install.sh` script as the root user:

     # cd kdm-manager-api
     # ./install.sh